*1998

 Lives and works in Berlin.

 At the core of Jovan Turčinović’s work lies the gesture itself: intimate, nearly invisible actions that operate as a form of silent performance.
-These gestures are not about spectacle but connection — between himself and others, or between objects and the space.
-He finalizes his work through installations, sculptures, and sound, and although personal, he leaves it open for viewers to reshape its meaning.
-He warms a cup holder with a USB heater, collects bed sheets to hold a door open, scans traces of an old doormat, or turns off lights in the exhibition space — these small shifts carry emotional weight, allowing objects, people, and architecture to meet in new ways.
+These gestures are not about spectacle but connection — between himself and others, or between objects and space.
+He finalizes his work through installations, sculptures, and sound, leaving it open for viewers to reshape its meaning.
+He warms a cup holder with a USB heater, collects bed sheets to hold a door open, scans traces of an old doormat, or turns off lights in the exhibition space — these small gestures carry emotional weight, allowing objects, people, and architecture to meet differently and to slip out of their expected roles.

-Working with worn, touched, and traveled materials, Jovan recontextualizes objects not to dominate space, but to let them activate it.
-His practice blends void with trace, memory, and atmosphere, guided by an awareness of mental health and everyday emotional subtleties.
-Visually, he seeks calm and reduced cognitive load, leaving space for imagination and potential.
-He is drawn to what barely exists yet alters everything around it — the quiet moment, the understated act, the gesture you could almost miss.
+Working with materials that are worn, touched, traveled, or even untouched yet full of potential, Jovan recontextualizes objects not to dominate space, but to let them activate it.
+His practice blends void with trace, memory, and atmosphere.
+He aims to reduce cognitive load and distractions, leaving space for imagination and potential.
+He is drawn to what barely exists yet alters everything around it — the quiet moment, the understated act, the thought you could almost miss.